 Microsoft New Commerce Experience (NCE)

 By offering services like the Azure cloud and other enterprise applications, Microsoft has been involved in defining the fundamental building blocks of the digital economy.
-A large number of businesses rely on Microsoft’s partners or more specifically Cloud Solution Providers (CSP) to leverage the enterprise giant’s world-class digital offerings.
-Over the years, several CSPs have built their own packaged offerings and customized managed services for their customers by leveraging Microsoft’s flexible partner agreements.
+A large number of businesses rely on Microsoft’s partners or more specifically Managed Services Providers (CSP) to leverage the enterprise giant’s world-class digital offerings.
+Over the years, several MSPs have built their own packaged offerings and customized managed services for their customers by leveraging Microsoft’s flexible partner agreements.

 What does NCE have in store?

 NCE first came into the picture in 2019, when Microsoft moved Azure into its new commerce platform and also announced that going forward there will be a gradual transition of all its offerings into the new platform.

 In simple terms, NCE is the key enabler of Microsoft’s strategy to offer a Per-Seat model for MSP offerings.
 It is intended to streamline the purchase experiences of customers across diverse channels and for a range of cloud offerings from Microsoft.
 The world’s largest software maker also aims to equip MSP with the ability to offer better customization, tooling, and innovative services for customers through the new initiative while minimizing pricing complexities.

 As per the new framework, Per Seat models for Microsoft 365, Dynamics 365, and Power Platform will be offered as SKUs having commitment periods in the range of as low as 1 month to as high as 3 years (for Dynamic 365 only).
 The 3 major tiers of commitments available for offerings are

 End customers will witness a 20% increase in their premiums should they opt for the Monthly Commitment option as Microsoft is standardizing its cost structure to be in tune with acceptable industry trends.